 - Social anxiety disorder: Social Phobia is when the person gets self-conscious or starts worrying too much about everyday social situations.
 The person worries about being judged or on being embarrassed or ridiculed.

 - Generalized anxiety disorder: You feel excessive, unrealistic worry and tension with little or no reason.

 - Specific phobias: During anxiety, the person starts fearing a specific object or situation, for example fearing heights or flying.
 The extremes could go to a point where the person avoids ordinary situations out of fear and constantly worrying about them.

 In a general situation, we get panicked and take time to accept the facts.
 One may practice a few ways to manage symptoms.
 Like:

 - Diet Change.
 The person must cut down on some specific foods and drinks that contain caffeine, i.e. coffee, tea, cola, energy drinks, and chocolate.
 As caffeine is a mood-altering drug and triggers the symptoms of anxiety disorder.

-Doctor Recommendation.
+- Doctor Recommendation.
 It is recommended that you must consult your doctor before popping any type of mind-relaxing or sleep pill.
-Also, even if you’re opting for herbal remedies, one must consult a certified doctor.
+Also, even if you’re opting for herbal remedies, you must consult a certified doctor.